-Low E glass has become popular due to its performance benefits, namely in heating and cooling costs, greater occupant comfort and achieving set energy ratings.
-However, there are a couple drawbacks to Low E coated glass.
+Low-e glass has become popular due to its performance benefits, viz. reducing heating and cooling costs, greater occupant comfort and achieving set energy ratings.
+However, there are a couple drawbacks to low-e coated glass.

-Under certain conditions all Low E glass can exhibit a natural grey haze.
+Under certain conditions, low-e glass can exhibit a natural grey haze.
 This is particularly noticeable when the glass is in direct sunlight or viewed against a dark background.
-In most viewing conditions this haze isn’t obvious.
+In most viewing conditions, this haze is not obvious.

-Further low E coated glass can also reflect colour more making the glass appear slightly different in colour to clear glass and more reflective.
-This is more noticeable when Low E glass is located right next to clear glass.
-In practice, this should be avoided as it looks better to have everything either clear or Low E.
+Further, low-e coated glass can also reflect more colour, making the glass appear slightly different in colour to clear glass and therefore be more reflective.
+This is more noticeable when low-e glass is located right next to clear glass.
+In practice, this should be avoided as it looks better to have everything either clear or low-e.

-These characteristics are difficult to show in samples and on photos but homeowners who are uninformed about this may become concerned the glass is ‘dirty’ or defective.
-Unfortunately it is simply characteristic of Low E coating.
-The benefits and drawbacks should thus be weighed up.
+These characteristics are difficult to show in samples or in photos.
+But homeowners who are uninformed about this may become concerned the glass is ‘dirty’ or defective.
+Unfortunately, it is simply a characteristic of low-e coating.
+The benefits and drawbacks should thus be weighed up before you choose.

 There have been steps to reduce the haze in the manufacturing process.
-Below are two photos of low E glass panes.
-The left pane is the old (2010 and earlier) pane and the right is the new form of Low E (2011 onwards).
+Below are two photos of low-e glass panes.
+The top pane is the old (2010 and earlier) pane and the bottom is the new form of low-e (2011 onwards).
 The top image is the glass in normal lighting conditions.
-The bottom image is the same set up except with a studio spotlight to simulate direct sunlight and black velvet simulating a background shadow.
-Note how the blue has been eliminated and the haziness is improved, but still slightly present.
-Note also the reflectiveness of the glass.
+The bottom image is the same set up, except with a studio spotlight to simulate direct sunlight and black velvet simulating a background shadow.
+Note, how the blue has been eliminated and the haze has improved, but still slightly present.
+Note also, the reflectiveness of the glass.